vmware-tanzu/tanzu-framework/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug to help us improve Core
+about: Report a bug to help us improve Tanzu Framework
 ---

 **Bug description**